MicrosoftDocs/sql-docs/azure-sql/managed-instance/vnet-subnet-move-instance.md

 Before you move your managed instance, confirm the subnet is marked as **Ready for Managed Instance**.

 In the **Virtual network** UI of the Azure portal, virtual networks that meet the prerequisites for a managed instance are categorized as **Ready for Managed Instance**.
-Virtual networks that have subnets with managed instances already deployed to them display an icon before the virtual network name.
-Empty subnets that are ready for a managed instance do not have an icon.
+Virtual networks that have subnets with managed instances already deployed to them display an SQL Managed Instance icon before the virtual network name.
+Empty subnets that are ready for a managed instance display a Virtual network subnet icon.

-Subnets that are marked as **Other** are empty and can be used for a managed instance, but first you need to fulfill the [network requirements](connectivity-architecture-overview.md#service-aided-subnet-configuration).
+Subnets that are marked as **Not ready** don't fullfill all the requirements for SQL Managed Instance deployment.
+Use the info icon on the right of the subnet name to learn why the subnet is not ready and if subnet can meet [network requirements](connectivity-architecture-overview.md#service-aided-subnet-configuration).
 This includes:

 - delegating to the Microsoft.Sql/managedInstances resource provider
 - attaching a route table
 - attaching a network security group

+In the case that subnet is part of some other virtual network, additional requirement is
+ - [bi-directional peering](/azure/virtual-network/virtual-network-peering-overview) between current and destination virtual network.

-After all requirements are satisfied, the subnet moves from the **Other** to the **Ready for Managed Instance** category and can be used for a managed instance.
+After all requirements are satisfied, the subnet moves from the **Not ready** to the **Ready for Managed Instance** category and can be used for a managed instance.

-Subnets marked as **Invalid** cannot be used for new or existing managed instances, either because they're already in use (instances used for instance deployments cannot contain other resources), or the subnet has a different DNS zone (a cross-subnet instance move limitation).
+Subnet that is already in use (subnets used for instance deployments cannot contain other resources), or the subnet has a different DNS zone (a cross-subnet instance move limitation) are always part of the **Not ready** category.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the Azure SQL Managed Instance subnet dropdown](./media/vnet-subnet-move-instance/subnet-grouping-per-state.png)